Knitting Patterns: 4 Border Options | Anthology Blanket

 Materials

-• Cascade 220 Superwash (100% superwash wool), or the same weight of yarn used for the project you are adding borders to.
+• Cascade 220 Superwash yarn (100% superwash wool), or the same weight of yarn used for the project you are adding borders to.

 • US Size 7/4.5 mm circular knitting needles, or the size used for the project you are adding borders to.